mystsoftware/myst-help-center/application-deployment/osb-change-transport-details.md

 1. Change 'HTTPS required' from 'false' to 'true'
 2. Change 'Authentication' from 'None' to 'Client Certificate'
-3. Attaching or detaching an OWSM Policy
+3. Attach or detach an OWSM Policy

 ### Prerequisites